Butler County, Ohio: History

-Geography and geology
+Geography

 According to the United States Census Bureau, the county has a total area of 470 sqmi, of which 467 sqmi is land and 3.1 sqmi (0.7%) is water.

 The majority of Butler County consists of the river valleys of the Great and Little Miami Rivers.
 The valley was originally carved by glaciation.

 The soil at highest uplands is frequently heavy in clay, moving downhill to a sandy loam, while in the valleys the soil is black with river deposits.

 Before deforestation by settlers, much of the area was forests of American beech and maple trees.